What’s the Difference Between Soundproofing and Sound Dampening?

 Materials vibrate differently according to their physical properties, and they have natural frequencies and vibration frequencies.
 A material’s natural frequency is how fast it vibrates when there is no outside force acting on it.
 Its vibrational frequency is how quickly it vibrates when an external force acts on it.

 When a material’s vibration frequency is equivalent to its natural frequency, it produces amplification.
 Amplification makes vibrations more grating and jarring while increasing their loudness.
 Adding materials that reduce vibration frequencies minimizes the vibration of a system and its components.
+Sound-dampening panels like those from Felt Right result in less harsh noise, preventing you from bothering or distracting neighbors and roommates.

-A material’s sound dampening ability relates directly to its NRC (noise reduction coefficient).
+A material’s sound-dampening ability relates directly to its NRC (noise reduction coefficient).
 The noise reduction coefficient measures a material’s “bounce back” ability.
-Materials with lower dampening qualities produce more bounce back, i.e., your drywall or concrete walls.
-Materials with higher dampening qualities make a lower bounce back rate, which reduces unwanted vibrations and lowers sound.
+Materials with lower dampening qualities produce more bounce back, i.e. your drywall or concrete walls.
+Materials with higher dampening qualities make a lower bounce-back rate, which reduces unwanted vibrations and lowers sound.

 Did You Know: Felt Right tiles have a noise reduction coefficient of .35, meaning they reduce noise by 35%.
 As a reference, carpet laid over concrete provides an NRC of .20 - .30, and concrete by itself provides an NRC of .00 - .20.
 Additionally, Felt Right’s stylish design lets you reduce bounce back within your room while adding to its visual appeal.